 Over the past century, North America and Europe combined 85 percent of global clothing production.
 However, Japan was the leading producer in Asia, with around 77,000 sewing machines throughout the country’s textile factories.

 A significant change occurred in the 1960s.
-The importance of extending foreign trade for developing nations became apparent when many nations that traditionally imported their garments from the West or exported exclusively for domestic consumers started to compete worldwide.
+The importance of extending foreign trade for developing nations became apparent when many nations that traditionally imported their garments from the West or exported them exclusively for domestic consumers started to compete worldwide.
 In addition, lower work wages in developing countries proved to be cost-effective for manufacturing, resulting in an ongoing import, export solution.

 Textiles have long been an integral part of Japanese culture.
 Like many other Japanese arts, Japanese textiles have traditionally evolved from an intersection between foreign influences, local techniques, and design choices.

-After World War 2, the Japanese clothing industry re-established itself into broader areas.
+After World War 2, the Japanese clothing industry re-established itself in broader areas.
 Before the war, the two main hubs of the clothing industry were Tokyo and Osaka, which mainly focused on handmade kimonos.
 Although Western clothing did become more mainstream after the Russo-Japanese war (1904-05), Japan, for the most part, stuck to locally produced kimonos.

 The Garment Industry: A Craft of Traditions